wp-plugins/marctv-xbox-360voice-blog/readme.txt

 Tags: xbox360, blog, 360voice, gamerdna
 Requires at least: 3.0
 Tested up to: 3.0
-Stable tag: 1.2
+Stable tag: 1.3

 Displays the latest entries of your 360 voice gamerdna blog either as a widget for your sidebar or as a customizable function.

 == Description ==

 Displays the latest entries of your 360 voice gamerdna blog either as a widget for your sidebar or as a customizable function.
-The xml data from 360voice is being cached hourly with wp_cron.
+The xml data from 360voice is being pull twice a day with wp_cron.

 == Installation ==